luizribeiro/mariner/docs/software-setup.rst

    modules-load=dwc2

-Setup a container file for storing uploaded files, the count= is in MB, use multiples of 1024 to get the number of GBs your want:
+Setup a container file for storing uploaded files, the ``count=`` is in MB, use multiples of 1024 to get the number of GBs you want:

 .. code-block:: bash